BraneShop/BraneShop.github.io/src/templates/dlw-content.md

 </table>

 <p> <small>
-  *Note: People that identify as women receive a 15% discount, and people of Aboriginal or Torres Strait Islander descent can attend <em>for free</em>.
+  *Note: People that identify as women receive a 15% discount (use the code "<tt>FEMINISM</tt>"), and people of Aboriginal or Torres Strait Islander descent can attend <em>for free</em> (use the code "<tt>ATSI</tt>").
 These discounts are provided as part of our commitment to diversity, empowerment and rebalancing.
   </small>
 </p>